Last Updated on November 12, 2022 by Audrey Scott

 Most of our time in Tajikistan was spent in the Pamir Mountains on the border with Afghanistan.
 We began our journey across the Pamir Highway in Osh, Kyrgyzstan, which we highly recommend for a view of Peak Lenin (7135 meters or 23406 feet) on the way to the border.

 Make your way from the high desert outpost of Murghab through a series of mountainous roads with views of the Hindu Kush in Pakistan to Langar at the start of the lush Wakhan Valley.
-The local Pamiri people are renowned for being some of the friendliest people on earth; they will literally try to give you the shirt the back if you need it.
+The local Pamiri people are renowned for being some of the friendliest people on earth; they will literally try to give you the shirt off their back if you need it.
 Try to fit in a visit to Bibi Fatima hot springs (supposedly good for fertility) and the nearby ruined fortress.
 You’ll be peeking into Afghanistan across the river the whole way.

 Tajik Air Over the Pamir Mountains